DIY Desk Calendar and Storage - Thousand Sunny (One Piece Anime) From Paper and Cardboard

 IMG20240701065921.jpg

 For me, this project is one of the most adventurous projects so far.
 So many ideas suddenly popped out along the process.
-To be honest, this is the third attempt at making this ship.
+This is the third attempt at making this ship.
 The first and second one was in 2022 and 2023.
-But it is only up to the making of the body which is why I don't quite like it because the storage must be divided into some small compartments to make the body rigid.
-Now it's different since I made the body with weaving technique, which is stronger than the body made of full cardboard and easier to shape.
+But it is only up to the body's making, which is why I don't quite like it because the storage must be divided into some small compartments to make the body rigid.
+Now it's different since I made the body with weaving technique, which is stronger than the body made of full cardboard and now it's easier to shape.

 The final result was far from perfect, but perfection is not the main goal.
 I enjoyed the process, even writing this instructable.
 I hope you will enjoy this project as much as I do.